sgjsakura/AspNetCore/TagHelperDemo.md

 In classical ASP.NET Project, `Html.DisplayText` method is used to display labels with data annotation related dynamic data model.
 This method is also inherited by the new ASP.NET Core framework.
 Now for tag helper enabled new Razor page syntax, this method is a bit obesoleted.
 Another problem for this method is that it lakes the control of text source.

-The new `<display-text>` tag is designed to provide modern and flexible data annotation based text extraction.
+The new `<display-text>` tag is designed to provide modern and flexible data annotation based text extraction, together with standard ASP.NET Core localization framework.
 Similar with the `EnumSelectForTagHelper`, it also provides the `text-source` attribute to control the display text source.
 For example, a backend data model may be defined as:
 ```C#
 public class Account
 {